Academic Accommodations

 Instructions for how to request academic accommodations are outlined below for both new and returning students.

 Students with disabilities who have recently been admitted to Champlain College should complete the following steps to request academic accommodations.
+Requests for academic accommodations may be submitted past the deadline, if needed.

 New Student Instructions